pramnora/javascript/find-primes/01/README.md

 it does this by using a for loop/together with the mod % maths operator symbol
 to carry out a series of calculations.

-Basically, if the number can be divided evenly...without leaving any remainder;
+Basically, if the number can be divided, evenly, result: 0; and, without leaving any remainder;
 then, that means the number found is a factor.

-If the number of factors found is just 2/...as opposed to less that 2/or, more than 2...;
+If the number of factors found is just merely, 2/...as opposed to less than 2/or, more than 2...;
 then, the number found is a 'prime number'.

 When all of the calculations are done; finally, it prints the following 'output' message: